Faculty Resources: New Faculty Advice

 Online and face-to-face workshops are available to help you get started:

-• Design a Great Online Course
+• Great Online Teaching Certificate

 Center for Instructional Technology and Training (CITT) provides training and instructional design assistance.
 Certificate training programs include: